KilledByAPixel/JSONCrush/README.md

 # JSONCrush
 Compress JSON using JSCrush

-This simple system allows good compression of JSON strings that can be uri encoded without using much extra space.
+This simple system allows good compression of uri encoded JSON strings.

 No additional libraries are needed!